tofflemire/tofflemire.github.io/pages/pages-root-folder/index.md

 Learn more about my research <a href='https://tofflemire.github.io/research/'>here</a>.

-<a href='https://arxiv.org/abs/2102.06066' target="blank">Here is my most recent paper!
-It's about a young exoplanet!</a>
+<a href='https://ui.adsabs.harvard.edu/abs/2022arXiv221010789T/abstract' target="blank">Here is my most recent paper!
+It's about a young eclipsing binary!</a>

 <hr>